|

 in the shallow waters close to the shore.
 All are easily accessible by boat from

 Providenciales and well worth a visit.
+THE

-BEHINDTHE NAME - SEA FEATHERS..a true history
+STORY BEHINDTHE NAME - SEA FEATHERS..a true history On

 the 18th of January 1687, the "Henry of London" with her captain Francis